Why Expanding I-77 South with New Toll Lanes Is the Wrong Path for Charlotte

 Local leaders need to hear from the community — now

 NCDOT’s proposed toll-lane expansion is moving quickly, and it’s essential for Charlotte residents to speak up.
-Both Charlotte City Council and the Charlotte Regional Transportation Planning Organization (CRTPO) — the region’s federally designated transportation decision-making body — will play major roles in what happens next.
+Both the Charlotte City Council and the Charlotte Regional Transportation Planning Organization (CRTPO) — the region’s federally designated transportation decision-making body — will play major roles in what happens next.

 They need to hear clearly: